Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unresolved

-AARO received a 4 minute 53 second infrared sensor video from U.S. Central Command depicting an unidentified area of contrast tracked by an airborne military platform over the Arabian Gulf in 2020.
-The video shows an object entering, disappearing, reappearing, and being tracked across multiple sensor modes, but no oral or written description was provided by the reporting unit.
-AARO has not issued a public analytical conclusion regarding the nature of the observed phenomenon.
+AARO received a 4 minute 53 second infrared sensor video from U.S. Central Command depicting an unidentified area of contrast tracked by a military platform's sensor system over the Arabian Gulf in 2020.
+The video shows the sensor tracking, zooming, and switching imaging modalities while following the object.
+No oral or written description of the observation was provided by the reporting party, leaving the phenomenon unresolved.

 DOW-UAP-PR46, Unresolved UAP Report, INDOPACOM, 2024